Andrejf/quadrus-si/README.md

 3/ Duplicate the "en.js" in assets/lang and rename it with your locale name (ie. fr.js for French) <br/> 3/ In assets/index.js on line 64, change the path to the locale file according to your language. <br/>
 4/ Fully translate the locale file.
 Be carefull with the "rules" variable and keep the HTML structure. <br/>
+5/ For special chars, fix alphabet in index.js line 107 and in your keyboardLayout in your locale file. <br/>
   <br/>
 > You can put in wordPick the list of words that can be choosed by the script to be played.<br/>
 > You can put in wordList the list of words that will be accepted as guesses.  <br/>